perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 ### Microsoft Baseline Security Analyzer (MBSA)
 - **Definition**
-	- A tool used to sca
+	- A tool used to scan Windows-based computers for common security holes
+-